History of Lothian Buses

-Lothian Buses is the largest provider of bus services in and around Edinburgh, the capital city of Scotland.
-It is entirely municipally owned, being 91% owned by the City of Edinburgh Council, with the remainder owned by Midlothian, East Lothian and West Lothian councils, although it no longer provides bus services in West Lothian under the same name.
-Lothian Buses plc is registered in Annandale Street, Edinburgh as company number SC096849.
+Lothian Buses is the largest provider of bus services in and around Edinburgh, Scotland.
+It is entirely municipally owned, with 91% ownership by the City of Edinburgh Council and the remainder owned by Midlothian Council, East Lothian Council and West Lothian Council.
+Lothian Buses Limited is registered in Annandale Street, Edinburgh, with company number SC096849.

 Origins to 1956

 Several tramway companies were founded in Edinburgh in the late nineteenth century.

-The Edinburgh Street Tramways Company was founded in 1871, initially operating a horse-drawn tram line from Haymarket to Bernard Street in Leith, which was at that point a separate burgh from Edinburgh.
-This company's routes inside Edinburgh itself were taken over by Edinburgh and District Tramways in 1893, while the Leith Burgh Corporation took over those routes within their own boundaries in 1904, running them as Leith Corporation Tramways, after which Edinburgh Street Tramways ceased to trade.
+The Edinburgh Street Tramways Company was founded in 1871, initially operating a horse-drawn tram line from Haymarket to Bernard Street in Leith, a separate burgh from Edinburgh.
+Edinburgh and District Tramways took over the company's routes within Edinburgh in 1893 while the Leith Burgh Corporation took over routes within their boundaries in 1904, running them as Leith Corporation Tramways, leading Edinburgh Street Tramways to cease trading.

 In 1888, Edinburgh Northern Tramways began operating cable-hauled tram services from George Street to Ferry Road and Comely Bank.
 They were also taken over by Edinburgh and District Tramways in 1897.

 The Corporation of the City of Edinburgh (then the formal name for the city council) introduced a motor bus service in July 1914.
-This service was short lived, with the buses being requisitioned for wartime use, and services did not resume until after the First World War.
-In December 1916 the Corporation published a report they commissioned from various tram experts.
-Having only been tasked to report on the future of cable-trams regarding potential expansion and alternative methods of traction, it commented on the potential of the motor bus to substitute trams.
-It concluded that the introduction of motor buses instead of tramcars would incur a total loss of £39,425 per annum, and that the bus only had a future serving thinly populated districts, or acting as a feeder for trams.
-The report was heavily criticised by Commercial Motor magazine as being wholly one-sided, with fallacious assumptions, seeming to them a deliberate attempt to discredit buses.
-It recommended the Corporation procure independent advice from people with experience running motor buses at the necessary scale.
-In contrast to the negativity of the tram experts, bus operator the Scottish Motor Traction Company Ltd was reportedly in good financial health, being able to both "pay the petrol tax and to make profits in Edinburgh and district." in the same year.
+This service was short-lived, with the buses requisitioned for wartime use, and services did not resume until after the First World War.
+In December 1916, the Corporation published a report they commissioned from various tram experts.
+Having only been tasked to report on the future of cable trams regarding potential expansion and alternative traction methods, it commented on the potential of the motor bus to substitute trams, concluding that tramcars' replacement with motor buses would incur a total loss of £39,425 per annum and that the bus only had a future serving thinly populated districts or acting as a feeder for trams.
+The report was heavily criticised by The Commercial Motor as being wholly one-sided, with fallacious assumptions, seeming to them a deliberate attempt to discredit buses.
+It recommended that the Corporation procure independent advice from those with experience running motor buses at the necessary scale.
+In contrast to the negativity of the tram experts, the Scottish Motor Traction Company was reportedly in good financial health, being able to both "pay the petrol tax and to make profits in Edinburgh and district." in the same year.

 The City Corporation took over Edinburgh and District Tramways on 1 July 1919, forming the Edinburgh Corporation Tramways Department.
 At the same time, it began seasonal bus tour services around Holyrood Park using Leyland charabancs.
-The first post-war regular bus service began on 29 December 1919, being extended the following March.
-The route ran between Ardmillan Terrace and Abbeyhill via Holyrood Palace, the Royal Mile and the Castle, to supplement the trams.
-It was extended to Easter Road the following March.
+The first post-war regular bus service began on 29 December 1919.
+It was extended in March 1920, supplementing the trams by running between Ardmillan Terrace and Abbeyhill via Holyrood Palace, the Royal Mile and the Castle.
+In March 1921, the route was extended again to Easter Road.